riblair/WPI-Operating-Systems/assigned-project-files/README.txt

 Brief response please!

+2.1 If the file system is already mounted, we will return false because we know it does not need to be formatted.
+2.2 The information that must be implemented into the superblock is the magic number, the number of blocks, number of inode blocks, and number of inodes.
+2.3 Create an array 128 long set all to 0 and then memcpy that into the buffer for all of the inodes.
 ---

 3. When implementing the `mount()` function, you will need to prepare a filesystem for use by reading the superblock and allocating the free block bitmap.